isomerpages/moh-bioethics/publications/press-releases/_posts/2024-05-27-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 <p>10.
 A summary of the main comments/feedback received, together with the
 final advisory report and recommendations will be published on the BAC website and REACH Portal in 2025.</p>
-<h3><strong>Big Data and Artificial Intelligence (AI) Advisory Report</strong></h3>
-<p>11.
-Prior to this public consultation on HNGE, the BAC has been engaging
-the public on critical bioethical issues.
-An earlier public consultation on the ethical issues arising from the use of Big Data and AI in human biomedical research was conducted from 2 May 2023 to 14 July 2023.
-The responses gathered from the last public consultation in 2023 have been reviewed and incorporated to the advisory report and recommendations which will guide academics, researchers, healthcare professionals, CECs, and IRBs on the ethical use of Big Data and AI in human biomedical research.
-The completed Big Data and AI advisory report will be published on <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> and the public can access this report from the website from July 2024.</p>
 <hr>
 <p></p>
 <h3><strong><u>ANNEX A</u></strong></h3>